atomicdata-dev/atomic-server/server/rdf-search.md

 - No support for Quads (will error)
 - Only returns subjects of triples that matched the query; does not return full resources.

+## Also check out

+- https://github.com/ontola/solid-search-community-server, a plugin for the Community Solid Server.

 ## Acknowledgements

 - Thanks to the NLNet Search & Discovery grant for making a financial contribution to this project!